alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 ### Potential Return on Investment
 - Setting up a Product Placement Collaboration with Fede Vigevani would make a net profit of $1,221,000 per video.
-- An influencer marketing contract with Masha y el Oso can generate a net profit of $1,166,000 per video.
+- An sponsored video series contract with Masha y el Oso can generate a net profit of $1,161,000 per video.
-- A product placement campaign with YOLO AVENTURAS could generate approximately $710,000 per video.
+- A sponsored video series with YOLO AVENTURAS could generate approximately $705,000 per video, but a product placement campaign with them could generate $710,000 per video.
-NoCopyrightSounds could profit the client $642,000 per video too (which is worth considering)
+- An influencer marketing campaing with the YouTube channels with the most videos uploaded is not recommended, as no positive profit would be generated using this approach.

+### Action plan
+Based on this analysis, the best YouTube channel to advance a long-term partnership deal to promote our products is Fede Vigevani.
+Our plan is to:
+1. Reach out to the team behind Fede Vigevani YouTube channel.
+The marketing team can negotiate contracts within the budgets allocated to each marketing campaign.
+2. Kick off the campaigns and track their performances against the KPIs
+3. Review how the campaigns progress, gather insights, and optimise based on feedback from converted customers and each channel's audiences.
+4. Advanced potential partnerships with other influencer in the future, such as Masha y el Oso, and YOLO AVENTURAS.

 ## Conclusions